top of page

 Current Available Positions

-MS student applications are rolling and the lab will be recruiting MS thesis students for a Fall 2026 start date.
+Master's: MS student applications are rolling and the lab will be recruiting MS thesis students for a Fall 2026 start date.
 Projects will be discussed in Fall 2026 upon starting as a full-time enrolled student at UW.

 Postdoctoral: We do currently have postdoc positions available.
-When positins are availalbe, we recruit via the Invent @ Seattle Children's program.
+When positions are availalbe, we recruit via the Invent @ Seattle Children's program.
 Please review the eligibility criteria and the requirements for the application process for Invent@SC: https://www.seattlechildrens.org/research/research-institute/careers/invent-at-seattle-childrens/ Submit your application through Invent@SC's application process to be considered.

 High School students: We do not have positions at this time, and are assessing our ability to run our high school summer program